thenickedwards/byte_of_py/README.md

 ## 01 - The README - What's all this then?

-This is a repo where I have commited to pracitcing writing Python code and algorithims.
-Many of the directories are self-explanatory, though I will there is a table of contents below with more details.
+This is a repo where I have committed to practicing writing Python code and algorithms.
+Many of the directories are self-explanatory, though there is more info table of contents below.

 ### 02 Hello World!